 - Repeat the layers: remaining noodles, 2 cups of sauce, remaining ricotta, and remaining vegetables.
 Pour the remaining sauce on top and spread evenly.
 Cover and cook on low for 3 to 4 hours or on high for 1 to 2 hours.
 Check at the 3 (on low) or 1 (on high) hour mark to ensure the pasta does not over cook.
 To check for doneness, use a fork to pull a “test” noodle from the center of the slow cooker.
 Once it is tender, the pasta is done.

 - Sprinkle the top with the remaining 1 cup mozzarella cheese.
 Cover, turn the heat to high, and cook until the cheese is melted, 5 to 10 minutes.
 Serve warm, topped with chopped fresh basil or parsley.

 - I have only tested this recipe with whole wheat pasta noodles.
 If you use white, please note that the cooking time may vary.
 I would suggest checking the pasta early, as white noodles can cook more quickly than whole wheat ones.

 - TO REHEAT: Let thaw overnight in the refrigerator.
 Reheat servings gently in the microwave, splashed with a bit of chicken or vegetable broth, water, or extra sauce to keep it from drying out.
-You could also try reheating it in a casserole dish, covered, in a 350 degree F oven.
+You could also try reheating it in a casserole dish, covered, in a 350 degree F oven until warmed through.